The Green Revolution: Agricultural Technology and Global Food Production

 HYVs and GMOs

-The Green Revolution was distinguished by the creation of high-yield crops such as wheat, rice, and maize.
-These crops were engineered to increase output per hectare while also being more resistant to pests and illnesses.
-Because of these developments, when HYVs were effectively managed in conjunction with irrigation and chemical fertilizers, food production increased dramatically, particularly in developing nations such as India and Mexico.
+The Green Revolution was unique in that it led to the development of high-yielding crops, including wheat, rice, and maize.
+These crops were genetically modified to yield more per hectare besides being more resistant to pests and diseases.
+Due to these changes, the production of food has skyrocketed due to the proper management of HYVs, mainly when used in conjunction with irrigation and the application of chemical fertilizers, especially in the developing countries like India and Mexico.

 Contribution to the Alteration of Global Food Distribution